 I do not support cuts to current benefits paid to our seniors which have worked a lifetime to earn.
 We also need to allow our younger workforce to have the ability to create individual savings accounts that can be inherited by family members.
 In order to sustain a fiscally strong Social Security for all retiring Americans, we need to implement 21st century solutions to a 20th century program.

 Social Security COLA’s are made by calculating percentage changes in the Consumer Price Index from the third quarter of one calendar year to the third quarter of the following year.
 Once an increase is calculated, the COLA goes into effect in December, and the first payout occurs in January of the following year.

 In the past, Social Security surpluses were used to fund other government projects and programs.
-I believe this behavior is unacceptable and has led to serious problems regarding the future of Social Security.
-While deficits exist this year, I believe any future surpluses should be guarded to prevent wasteful spending.
-In March 2015 I introduced legislation, H.R.
-1520, which would protect future surpluses by creating a lockbox that prevents these funds from being spent on other federal programs.
+This behavior is unacceptable and has led to serious problems regarding the future of Social Security.
+While deficits exist, any future surpluses should be guarded to prevent wasteful spending.
+In February 2021, I introduced legislation, H.R.
+1269, which would protect future surpluses by creating a lockbox that prevents these funds from being spent on other federal programs.

 Keep Promises to Seniors

 We owe it to Michigan’s seniors to keep our promise of a solvent Social Security Administration.
 After a lifetime of work and payment into the system, it is only fair to expect what was originally promised.
 I am resolved to find ways to honor our seniors by keeping the program solvent for their generation and those yet to retire.

 If the financial troubles of the past have taught us anything, it should be that we must be responsible for our own retirement planning.
 We need to reform Social Security so that, while it meets current financial obligations, it allows young workers the freedom to form their own individual savings accounts that they are able to control.